 Karen Barlow Parrish, Karen Haun Barlow and Maggie Parrish

-Karen Barlow Parrish (TR’81) relocated to Camp Nakanawa in 2016 to be the Digital Media and Communication Specialist.
-Karen was a camper from 1976 to 1981 and continued for 16 more years as a counselor between 1983 and 2019.
+Karen Barlow Parrish (TR’81) relocated to Camp Nakanawa in 2016 to be the Digital Media and Communication Specialist for Camp Nakanawa.
+Karen was a camper from 1976 to 1981 and continued for 16 more years as a counselor between 1983 and 2020.
 For six years, Karen served as the Head Counselor for Junior Camp Nakanawa before moving to camp.
 Karen’s mother, Karen Haun Barlow (TR’56) daughter, Maggie Parrish (TR’12), two aunts, two nieces and ten cousins have been or are currently Nakanawa campers or counselors.
-2019 marks her 22nd summer at camp.
-Karen has enjoyed her new role at camp for the past three years.
+2020 marks her 23rd summer at camp.
+Karen has enjoyed her new role at camp for the past four years.
 Not only will she be in the camp office, but you will also see her out and about in both Junior and Senior Camp during the summer.

 Karen is from Fort Worth, Texas.
 She graduated from Tulane University in New Orleans, Louisiana with a Bachelor of Arts Degree in Communications.
 Her background includes working for The Arts Council of Fort Worth and Tarrant County in PR and Marketing.
 In Washington D.C., Karen worked for Speaker of the House, Jim Wright, Congressman Pete Geren and Congressman Chet Edwards in Communications, Systems Management and as a Legislative Aide.
 Karen then served as the Executive Director of a non-profit organization, Historic Southside, Inc., in Fort Worth, TX.
 Additionally, she worked as a Pre-School Teacher and had a Massage Therapy Practice for twelve years.
 Before joining Camp Nakanawa full-time, Karen served as the Digital Media & Communications Specialist for the brain injury center, PATE Rehabilitation, Inc. in Dallas, Texas.